 Paraguay is another cheap country to live in as an expat or DN.
 You will cover the basic needs for as low as $500 each month, which leaves you with at least $250 for entertainment and other expenses.
 Pretty cool!

 Paraguay may not be as famous as its neighbors, but it’s a hidden gem waiting to be discovered.
 And I believe that when it will be discovered, prices will go up.
-But so far, things are really nice here.
+But so far, as the country still stands under the radar, everything is affordable.

 4. Peru

-Although more expensive than the others on this continent, it remains a solid option and living on $750 per month in Peru is doable.
+Finally, we have Peru as a great cheap country to live in South America.
+Although more expensive than the others on this continent, it remains a solid option and living on $750 per month in Peru is doable if you are careful what you’re spending your money on.

 While the country’s capital Lima might be a bit more difficult to live in on a budget, there are plenty of other expat-friendly, smaller cities where you can live a decent life within your budget.